 At Harbert College’s Supply Chain Management program, not only is the internship “key to the opportunity” but it is also essential for graduation.
 Harbert College’s supply chain program is one of two nationally to require an internship.
 Two career fairs specific to Supply Chain Management take place each year.

 “There are colleges that say they require internships, but what is unique about our program is the internships are vetted,” Gibson said.
 “Every single internship that comes across my desk – I’m going to look at the job description that tells me if it meets the qualifications to earn credit for this experience.
 Are you going to get the right tools in your professional tool belt for this experience?”

 “When I first learned that there was a required internship, I was like, ‘Ugh!
-You are taking away my summer!’” said Ashley Hubbs (left), a senior from Athens, Ala., who interned last summer as an account specialist at Schneider Logistics in Dallas, Texas.
+You are taking away my summer!’” said Abby Hubbs (left), a senior from Athens, Ala., who interned last summer as an account specialist at Schneider Logistics in Dallas, Texas.
 “It ended up being beneficial because I got to see actual industry and what I could be doing.
 Employers always tell you, ‘We want you to have experience.’
 This gives you that leg up – we get to see into industry and it sets you up for success.”

 Thomas Campbell, a senior who interned last summer at Amazon as an area manager of inbound operations in Chattanooga, Tenn., said the required internship provided “vital, real-world experience.”

 “When an employer looks at my resume, they see that I am not just a student with a degree, but a student with industry skills and experience,” he said.